chess-pamungkas/website-sanity/GTM_TESTING.md

 #### Method 5: Check Network Requests

-1. Buka Chrome DevTools → **Network** tab
+1. Open Chrome DevTools → **Network** tab
-2. Filter dengan **"gtm"** atau **"collect"**
+2. Filter with **"gtm"** or **"collect"**
-3. Kunjungi URL dengan parameters
+3. Visit URL with parameters
-4. Anda akan melihat requests ke:
+4. You will see requests to:
    - `https://www.googletagmanager.com/gtm.js?id=GTM-TFM34GFQ`
-   - `https://www.google-analytics.com/collect` (jika GA configured di GTM)
+   - `https://www.google-analytics.com/collect` (if GA configured in GTM)

-### Expected Behavior di Production
+### Expected Behavior in Production

-1. ✅ **Parameters disimpan ke localStorage** - Check di Application → Local Storage
+1. ✅ **Parameters saved to localStorage** - Check in Application → Local Storage
-2. ✅ **Parameters di-push ke dataLayer** - Check di Console: `window.dataLayer`
+2. ✅ **Parameters pushed to dataLayer** - Check in Console: `window.dataLayer`
-3. ✅ **URL dibersihkan** - Parameters dihapus dari URL setelah disimpan
+3. ✅ **URL cleaned** - Parameters removed from URL after saving
-4. ✅ **GTM container loaded** - Check di Network tab atau Console
+4. ✅ **GTM container loaded** - Check in Network tab or Console
-5. ✅ **Events terkirim ke GTM** - Verify di GTM Preview Mode atau Network tab
+5. ✅ **Events sent to GTM** - Verify in GTM Preview Mode or Network tab

 ### Troubleshooting Production Testing

-**GTM tidak load:**
+**GTM not loading:**

-- Check Network tab untuk error
+- Check Network tab for errors
-- Verify `GATSBY_GOOGLE_TAG_MANAGER` environment variable di Vercel
+- Verify `GATSBY_GOOGLE_TAG_MANAGER` environment variable in production environment
-- Check browser console untuk error messages
+- Check browser console for error messages

-**Parameters tidak muncul di dataLayer:**
+**Parameters not appearing in dataLayer:**

-- Check localStorage apakah parameters tersimpan
+- Check localStorage if parameters are saved
-- Refresh page setelah menambahkan parameters ke URL
+- Refresh page after adding parameters to URL
-- Check console untuk log "UTM parameters pushed to dataLayer"
+- Check console for log "UTM parameters pushed to dataLayer"

-**URL tidak dibersihkan:**
+**URL not cleaned:**

-- Check console untuk log "Cleaning URL"
+- Check console for log "Cleaning URL"
-- Verify fungsi `getCampaignParamsAndSetToStorage` dipanggil
+- Verify function `getCampaignParamsAndSetToStorage` is called
-- Check apakah ada error di console
+- Check if there are any errors in console

 ## Testing Checklist